• Skip to primary navigation

 Instructions

-• Use a fork to flatten the balls and make a criss-cross pattern.
-They should still be quick thick though.
+• Use a slightly damp fork to flatten the balls and make a criss-cross pattern.

-• Let cookies cool completely before serving.
+• Then transfer the cookies to a cooling rack and let cool completely before serving.
 Sprinkle with sea salt (optional).

 Video